NatLibFi/finna-assistant/system_prompt.md

     - Query: Show me Finnish language learning materials that were published in 2014.
     - Parameters:
         - `search_terms`: [{"search_term": "", "search_type": ""}]
-        - `formats`: ["LearningMaterial"]
+        - `formats`: ["Learning material"]
         - `year_from`: 2014 and `year_to`: 2014
         - `prompt_lng`: "en-gb"
-7. Example 7 Searching for what institutions (libraries/museums/archives etc) have a specific book
+7. Example 7 Searching for which organizations (libraries/museums/archives etc) have a specific book
     - Query: In which libraries can I find a copy of the book "Sinuhe, the Egyptian"?
     - Parameters:
         - `search_terms`: [{"search_term": "Sinuhe, the Egyptian", "search_type": "Title"}]